-This is an illustrated list of some of the major Tibetan Buddhist holidays in 2019, as well as some other important dates in the Tibetan calendar.
+Here is a list of important Tibetan Buddhist holidays in 2024 plus other major dates in the Tibetan calendar.

-Each year, the Tibetan Nuns Project publishes a calendar with the Tibetan Buddhist holidays and other important ritual dates, plus the phases of the moon, inspirational quotes, and major US and Canadian holidays.
-This beautiful 2019 calendar is available from our online store.
-Know that, by buying this calendar, you are helping to provide education, food, shelter, and health care for over 700 Tibetan Buddhist nuns living in northern India.
+Each year, the Tibetan Nuns Project publishes a calendar with beautiful images by the nuns.
+Sales help provide education, food, shelter, and health care for over 800 Tibetan Buddhist nuns living in northern India.

 March 10 and March 12: Tibetan Uprising Day

 While not a Tibetan Buddhist holiday, March 10th is a very important date in the Tibetan calendar.
-This year marks the 60th anniversary of the Tibetan National Uprising.
+2024 marks the 65th anniversary of the Tibetan National Uprising.
 Around the world, Tibetans and their supporters remember and pay tribute to all those who have sacrificed their lives for Tibet’s struggle.
 An estimated one million Tibetans have perished and 98% of monasteries and nunneries were destroyed under the Chinese occupation.

-March 12th 2019 marks the 60th anniversary of the Tibetan Women’s Uprising.
-Sixty years ago, following the National Uprising Day on March 10th, thousands of Tibetan women gathered in front of the Potala Palace in Lhasa to demonstrate for Tibetan independence.
+March 12th, 2024 marks the 65th anniversary of the Tibetan Women’s Uprising.
+Following the National Uprising Day on March 10th, thousands of Tibetan women gathered in front of the Potala Palace in Lhasa to demonstrate for Tibetan independence.

 Saga Dawa is known as the month of merits.
-Tibetan Buddhists make extra efforts to practice more generosity, virtue, and compassion in order to accumulate greater merit.
-Tibetans believe that during this month, the merits of one’s actions are multiplied.
-On the 15th day of the month the merits of one’s actions are hugely increased.
+Tibetans believe that during this month the merits of your actions are multiplied.
+Tibetan Buddhists make extra effort to practice more generosity, virtue, and compassion to accumulate greater merit.
+On the 15th day of the month or Saga Dawa Düchen the merits of your actions are hugely increased.

 July 6: His Holiness the Dalai Lama’s Birthday

-Tibetan Buddhist Holidays in 2019 and the Tibetan Nuns Project Calendar
+Keep Track with the 2024 Tibetan Nuns Project Calendar